Can we learn how to lose weight from one of the most obese people in the world?

 Sacton lies in the center of Arizona, just off interstate 10, on the Gila River reservation of the Pima Indian tribe.
 It is a small town, dusty and unremarkable, which looks as if it had been blown there by a gust of desert wind.
 Shacks and plywood bungalows are scattered along a dirt-and-asphalt grid.
 Dogs crisscross the streets.
 Back yards are filled with rusted trucks and junk.
 The desert in these parts is scruffy and barren, drained of water by the rapid growth of Phoenix, just half an hour’s drive to the north.
 The nearby Gila River is dry, and the fields of wheat and cushaw squash and tepary beans which the Pima used to cultivate are long gone.
 The only prepossessing building in Sacaton is a gleaming low-slung modern structure on the outskirts of town–the Hu Hu Kam Memorial Hospital.
 There is nothing bigger or more impressive for miles, and that is appropriate, since medicine is what has brought Sacaton any wisp of renown it has.

 Thirty-five years ago, a team of National Institutes of Health researchers arrived in Sacaton to study rheumatoid arthritis.
 They wanted to see whether the Pima had higher or lower rates of the disease than the Blackfoot of Montana.
 A third of the way through their survey, however, they realized that they had stumbled on something altogether strange–a population in the grip of a plague.
 Two years later, the N.I.H. returned to the Gila River Indian Reservation in force.
-An exhaustive epidemiological expedition was launched, in which thousands of Pima were examined every two years by government scientists, their weight and height and blood pressure checked, their blood sugar monitored, and their eyes and kidneys scrutinized.
+An exhaustive epidemiological expedition was launched, in which thousands of Pima were examined every two years by government scientists, their weight and can i buy viagra height and blood pressure checked, their blood sugar monitored, and their eyes and kidneys scrutinized.
 In Phoenix, a modern medical center devoted to Native Americans was built; on its top floor, the N.I.H. installed a state-of-the-art research lab, including the first metabolic chamber in North America–a sealed room in which to measure the precise energy intake and expenditure of Pima research subjects.
 Genetic samples were taken; family histories were mapped; patterns of illness and death were traced from relative to relative and generation to generation.
 Today, the original study group has grown from four thousand people to seven thousand five hundred, and so many new studies have been added to the old that the total number of research papers arising from the Gila River reservation takes up almost forty feet of shelf space in the N.I.H. library in Phoenix.

 The Pima are famous now–famous for being fatter than any other group in the world, with the exception only of the Nauru islanders of the West Pacific.
 Among those over thirty- five on the reservation, the rate of diabetes, the disease most closely associated with obesity, is fifty per cent, eight times the national average and a figure unmatched in medical history.
-It is not unheard of in Sacaton for adults to weigh five hundred pounds, for teen-agers to be suffering from diabetes, or for relatively young men and women to be already disabled by the disease–to be blind, to have lost a limb, to be confined to a wheelchair, or to be dependent on kidney dialysis.
+It is not unheard of in Sacaton for adults to weigh five hundred pounds, for teen-agers to be suffering from diabetes, or for relatively young men and buy viagra order women to be already disabled by the disease–to be blind, to have lost a limb, to be confined to a wheelchair, or to be dependent on kidney dialysis.

 When I visited the town, on a monotonously bright desert day not long ago, I watched a group of children on a playing field behind the middle school moving at what seemed to be half speed, their generous shirts and baggy jeans barely concealing their bulk.
 At the hospital, one of the tribe’s public-health workers told me that when she began an education program on nutrition several years ago she wanted to start with second graders, to catch the children before it was too late.
 “We were under the delusion that kids didn’t gain weight until the second grade,” she said, shaking her head.
 “But then we realized we’d have to go younger.
 Those kids couldn’t run around the block.”